By K. Raman, Managing Director, Microsoft Malaysia

 Collaborating with Malaysian Telco’s

-Over the past 25 years of our presence in Malaysia, we have built strong relationships with numerous Malaysian Telcos to help in our mission to empower every person and organization in the country to achieve more, In the wake of the MCO, we once again rallied together with our partners, including Telekom Malaysia, Celcom and Maxis, to pinpoint the needs of business and provide solutions that directly addresses their challenges.
+Over the past 25 years of our presence in Malaysia, we have built strong relationships with numerous Malaysian Telcos to help in our mission to empower every person and organization in the country to achieve more, In the wake of the MCO, we once again rallied together with our partners, including Telekom Malaysia, Celcom and Maxis, to pinpoint the needs of business and provide solutions that directly address their challenges.
 To this end, we are proud of our collaboration with them, as we know that it serves a cause greater than us – one that will benefit Malaysia as a whole.

 - As the leading internet solutions provider in Malaysia, TM had the reach needed to provide organizations across Malaysia with the solutions they needed to stay productive at work during the MCO.
 TM ONE SaaS was designed to provide an all-in-one solution to businesses by offering Microsoft Teams and Microsoft Office 365 E1 free for six months, lessening the burden on businesses that needed to make the transition to remote working urgently.